Posted on

 High dose supplementation is not recommended for this, according to science.

-If you are concerned about your blood sugar, look to this post, for some tips and thoughts about managing blood sugar!
-Simple diet tweaks and food combining can help the average person balance blood sugar spikes, and feel more energy!
+If you are concerned about your blood sugar, this post about your daily sugar intake has some tips and thoughts about managing blood sugar!
+Simple diet tweaks and food combining can help the average person balance blood sugar spikes and feel more energy!

 Our practitioners are always here to help you with a consultation!

 It’s good to know your Vitamin D levels in your blood before supplementation.
-However, interpretation of the numbers may be different, depending on the health professional looking at your lab work.
+However, the interpretation of the numbers may be different, depending on how the health professional looks at your lab work.

-• Do you need to work on absorption, through your digestive system?
+• Do you need to work on absorption, through your Digestive Dystem?

 • Are you lacking in other minerals?